 In the unfortunate event of legal malpractice, the client is entitled to recover money losses caused by that malpractice.
 The amount of money damages are determined using a “case within a case” analysis.
 Emotional distress is not recoverable as an item of damages.

-Bode & Collins, P.L.C. serves clients living all over Arizona including clients living in Scottsdale, North Scottsdale, Phoenix, Glendale, Tempe, Mesa, Avondale, Cave Creek, Prescott, Flagstaff, Bullhead City, Kingman, and Tucson.
+The Law Office of Chris Bode, P.L.C. serves clients living all over Arizona including clients living in Scottsdale, North Scottsdale, Phoenix, Glendale, Tempe, Mesa, Avondale, Cave Creek, Prescott, Flagstaff, Bullhead City, Kingman, and Tucson.

 Although our law firm is based in Scottsdale, we litigate in all counties including Maricopa County, Pima County, Pinal County, and Yavapai County.